History of Strathmore

 AMP’D UP

-In March 2015, Strathmore opened its first venue outside of its now 16-acre campus.
-This 230-seat space, AMP by Strathmore, is in the Pike & Rose neighborhood just 2 miles further north on Rockville Pike.
+In March 2015, Strathmore opened a venue outside of its now 16-acre campus.
+This 230-seat space, AMP by Strathmore, was in the Pike & Rose neighborhood just 2 miles further north on Rockville Pike.

-AMP offers the community a place to come together for great music at Pike & Rose, an urban-minded, Metro-accessible neighborhood on Rockville Pike.
-AMP puts a premium on authentic live music experiences, bringing new energy beyond the Beltway.
+AMP offered the community a place to come together for great music at Pike & Rose, an urban-minded, Metro-accessible neighborhood on Rockville Pike.
+AMP put a premium on authentic live music experiences, bringing new energy beyond the Beltway.

 AMP Interior By Jeff Martin 1920X1080 Min